 Rotterdam is split in 2 by the river Nieuwe Maas, a shipping channel which can be crossed by means of several bridges or the Maastunnel.
-If you wish to live close to the university, forget about all accommodation on the city’s South bank.
 The city centre is on the river’s North Bank.
 The commercial centre is to the east of the city centre, most museums are in the western part.

 Rotterdam is a metropolitan city, a true melting pot with approximately 175 nationalities.
 Exotic shops and eateries can be found everywhere.
 Living in Rotterdam is not any more dangerous than living in any other European city.
 Using your common sense will allow you to enjoy your Rotterdam life safely and soundly.

-A 15 minutes’ walk from the new train station (Rotterdam Centraal) in the city centre takes you to the North Bank of the river Maas.
+A 15 minutes’ walk from the new train station (Rotterdam Centraal) takes you to the North Bank of the river Maas.
 South-East of central station, you will find Rotterdam’s main shopping area called Lijnbaan and Beurstraverse (colloquially dubbed Koopgoot).
 South-West of central station, some of the best Dutch museums can be found.
-When it comes to housing, there are no particular areas that we would advise against.
+When it comes to housing, there are no particular areas that we would advise against in the city centre.
 Just be aware that in the evening and night the shopping areas of this neighbourhood are mostly deserted.